MiguelMJ/Answerable/README.md

 - [ ] Allow said users to set which answers want to use.
   - Use X newest, X most popular or the whole activity history (maybe add a time estimation for this last option).
 - [x] Implement statistics for `summary` command.
+- [ ] For new users without answers, we could add the option to just select questions that they would like to have answered.

 **Low priority**